rhiannonmcn/Love-Light-Photography/README.md

  * The Home Page is the landing page of the website and the first part that the user will see.
 It is designed to be welcoming and the purpose of the website easily determined.

- * There is a large hero image chosen both for its style and colour scheme and tone to match the website itself immediately visible and on top of that the site name and catchy slogan.
+ * There is a large hero image chosen for its' style, colour scheme and tone to match the website itself and it's immediately visible.
+Overlayed on the hero image is site name and a catchy slogan.

  * There is a bit of content peeking just above the fold to show users that there is more information on the page.
-This is a quote designed to give off the intended feel of the website to the user; essentially the ethos of by which the business stands by.
+This is a quote and it's designed to give off a particular feel of the website to the user; essentially the ethos of by which the business stands by.

- * There is a section to "Meet the Photographer" which is a succint about me section intended to put the user at ease, keep the welcoming vibe whilst still imparting useful information.
+ * There is a section "Meet the Photographer" which is a succint About Me section intended to put the user at ease, keep the welcoming vibe whilst still imparting useful information and engaging with the user.

  * The last seection on the Home Page is a Stories section, which provides three different testimonials.

  * The aim of each of these sections of the Home Page is to create a feeling of welcoming and friendliness and to encourage the user to explore the website in the hopes of hitting that Contact Page.

- * Each section is fully responsive, with the multiple column content naturally falling into a single column.
+ * Each section is fully responsive, with the multiple column content naturally falling into single column content.

  ![Desktop Homepage](assets/images/readme-images/home-page.png)